 M.S. in Natural Resource and Agricultural Economics - The University of Arizona

-Member, Chicago Civic Collaboratory, 2018 to present
+Member, Chicago Civic Collaboratory, 2018

 "Addressing COVID-19: Fostering Equity In and Out of the Classroom" Webinar, Co-Sponsored by the American Society for Public Administration and NASPAA.
 June 4, 2020.

 “Dismantling White Supremacy in Public Service Organizations and Society.”
 Webinar, American Society for Public Administration.
 June 17, 2020